 Philips has also remediated hard-coded credential vulnerabilities for Brilliance iCT 4.x and above versions.
-The Philips iCT-iPatient (v4.x) family Instructions for Use (IFU) refers to the ability to manage credentials and is accessible from Philips InCenter at https://incenter.medical.philips.com for entitled users.
+The Philips iCT-iPatient (v4.x) family Instructions for Use (IFU) refers to the ability to manage credentials and is accessible to entitled users from the Philips InCenter.

-Philips will be further assessing options for remediation with future product introductions and/or upgrades across the Brilliance CT modality to address these identified security vulnerabilities.
-Users with questions about their specific Brilliance CT product should contact their local Philips service support team or their regional service support.
-Contact information is available at the following location:
+Philips will be further assessing options for remediation with future product introductions and/or upgrades across the CT & AMI modalities to address identified security vulnerabilities.
+Users with questions about their specific Brilliance CT or MX8000 Dual EXP products should contact a Philips service support team.

 The Philips’ advisory is available at the following URL: